 Benchmark sources: Copyright®, FTSE is a trade mark of FTSE International Ltd and is used under license.
-TMX is a trade mark of TSX Inc. and is used under license.
 Standard & Poor’s® and S&P® are registered trademarks of Standard & Poor’s Financial Services LLC (“S&P”); and TSX® is a registered trademark of TSX.
 Copyright®, MSCI Inc.

-Portfolio attributes and rates of return reflect the portfolio strategy used by the Canada Life segregated fund shelf.
+Portfolio attributes and rates of return reflect the portfolio strategy used by the London Life segregated fund shelf.

 Past performance is no guarantee of future results.